wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/return-school/includes/3-functionality.md

 ## Return to School portal user configuration

 The Return to School portal allows administrators to provide an easy-to-use web-based way to register and manage building access.
 This portal is intended to be simple to set-up and use.
-To learn more about more advanced options for customizing portals please visit this [Learning Path](https://docs.microsoft.com/learn/paths/work-power-apps-portals/?azure-portal=true).
+To learn more about more advanced options for customizing portals, visit this [Learning Path](https://docs.microsoft.com/learn/paths/work-power-apps-portals/?azure-portal=true).

 Configuration of some features has already been completed via the model-driven app Back to School.
-There is where you enable and disable features for Daily Passes, QR Codes and Dependent's Access.
+There is where you enable and disable features for Daily Passes, QR Codes, and Dependent's Access.
 It is also the data in that app that will be available here for users such as contact information, schools, school access, appointments, and more.

 Because the portal may contain some sensitive information, one of the first things you will do is provide access only to properly authenticated users.
 Those authenticated users come perform the following tasks: